francisldn/encode-week2-project/Project/SOLUTIONS.md

 * Operate scripts
 Run the scripts with a few set of proposals, play around with token balances, cast and delegate votes, create ballots from snapshots, interact with the ballots and inspect results

-Note: Add .env file with your private key details before running the script
+<em>Note: Add .env file with your private key details before running the script</em>

 <hr />